jeffdavidson343/movie_reccomendation_project/README.md

 Instructions
 ---
 Instructions for Nearest Neighbors Model
-1. a.
-Download CSV's Stored in the main folder along with "recomendation" jupyter notebook.
+1. Download CSV's Stored in the main folder along with "recomendation" jupyter notebook.
-2. b.
-Open recomendation notebook and run all lines of code up to codebox 12
+2. Open recomendation notebook and run all lines of code up to codebox 12
-3. c.
-In code box 12, enter a movie title in the quotes in the "Get Movie recomendation" fucntion
+3. In code box 12, enter a movie title in the quotes in the "Get Movie recomendation" fucntion
-4. d. enjoy the results
+4. Enjoy the results